canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

 To deploy Apache Kafka cluster, follow the [Charmed Apache Kafka K8s Deployment guide](how-to-deploy-deploy-anywhere).

-Moreover, the Kafka UI K8s operator requires an ingress relation, which can be provided by the [Traefik K8s operator](https://charmhub.io/traefik-k8s).
+Moreover, the Charmed Kafka UI K8s operator requires an ingress relation, which can be provided by the [Traefik K8s operator](https://charmhub.io/traefik-k8s).
 You can follow the documentation to deploy the Traefik K8s operator and enable ingress on your Juju K8s cluster.
 To deploy [Traefik K8s operator](https://charmhub.io/traefik-k8s) and enable ingress on your Juju K8s cluster, follow the [documenation](https://documentation.ubuntu.com/traefik-k8s-charm/latest/).